MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Jonas Geiping, Hartmut Bauermeister, Hannah Dröge, Michael Moeller.
   - Key Word: Gradient Inversion Attacks.
   - <details><summary>Digest</summary> In this paper we show that sharing parameter gradients is by no means secure: By exploiting a cosine similarity loss along with optimization methods from adversarial attacks, we are able to faithfully reconstruct images at high resolution from the knowledge of their parameter gradients, and demonstrate that such a break of privacy is possible even for trained deep networks.

+- Anonymizing Data for Privacy-Preserving Federated Learning. [[paper]](https://arxiv.org/abs/2002.09096)
+  - Olivia Choudhury, Aris Gkoulalas-Divanis, Theodoros Salonidis, Issa Sylla, Yoonyoung Park, Grace Hsu, Amar Das. *ECAI 2020*
+  - Key Word: Data Anonymization; Federated Learning.
+  - <details><summary>Digest</summary> We propose the first syntactic approach for offering privacy in the context of federated learning.
+Unlike the state-of-the-art differential privacy-based frameworks, our approach aims to maximize utility or model performance, while supporting a defensible level of privacy, as demanded by GDPR and HIPAA.
+We perform a comprehensive empirical evaluation on two important problems in the healthcare domain, using real-world electronic health data of 1 million patients.
+The results demonstrate the effectiveness of our approach in achieving high model performance, while offering the desired level of privacy.

 - iDLG: Improved Deep Leakage from Gradients. [[paper]](https://arxiv.org/abs/2001.02610) [[code]](https://github.com/PatrickZH/Improved-Deep-Leakage-from-Gradients)
   - Bo Zhao, Konda Reddy Mopuri, Hakan Bilen.